Sugeesan/DAX-Basics/About.md

             Filter
             Time Intelligence

+# Before Framing DAX Query

+  * While creating a Measure, Understand where you create DAX on top of which table?
+  * DAX Query works only with the table Related in the model, otherwise explicitly need to use RELATED() and ALLCROSSFILTERED for Example, consider the DAX --> ExAverageA = AVERAGEA('Product'[ProductKey])
+      * This works only when created a measure on SalesDetails table to filter with all other table fields.

 # Data Modelling for Sales Example
  * Understand Power BI Data Model 1:* along with DAX Basics